BIOP/ijp-operetta-importer/README.md

 The main class you should focus your attention on is [OperettaManager](https://biop.github.io/ijp-operetta-importer/index.html?ch/epfl/biop/operetta/OperettaManager.html)

-If you'd like to see some examples on how it can be used, please check the **Scripts** folder.
+If you'd like to see some examples on how it can be used, please check the [**Scripts**](https://github.com/BIOP/ijp-operetta-importer/tree/master/Scripts) folder.
 This contains a few Groovy examples on how to call the Operetta Importer API

-## Installation
+## Installation in Fiji
-You can install our Operetta Importer Update site for now:

-From Fiji, go to Help > Update > Manage Update Sites
+Go to `Help > Update...`

-Select `Manage Update Sites`
+Click `Manage Update Sites`

-Click on "Add update site"

-in the URL column, enter `https://biop.epfl.ch/update-sites/operetta/`

-in the Name column, name it `BIOP Operetta Importer`
+Activate the `Operetta Importer` update site.